Metapedia

-Metapedia is an online wiki-based encyclopedia which spreads neo-Nazi content.
+Metapedia is an online wiki-based website which spreads neo-Nazi content.

 History

 The Swedish Metapedia was founded in 2006 by Anders Lagerström, a neo-Nazi publisher from Linköping, Sweden.
 About Lagerström, the Swedish newspaper Östgöta Correspondenten wrote:

 Anders Lagerström has long been involved in extreme right-wing organizations.
 In 2000, he was convicted of spraying tear gas in the face of a police officer.
 In 2002 he started the Nordic publishing house, which specializes in issuing and selling Nazi literature and white power music.
 Lagerström is also a prominent figure in the Nordic Federation.
 The Nazi organization seems to be creating a "Nordic nation state".
 The organization's website says the following about how this imaginary nation should look: "It means a society populated by a people, and a state power and mass media entirely under Nordic control."